Views Media

 How We Test Budget IEMs

-• Sound quality across multiple genres - We test each IEM with various music genres including classical, rock, electronic, hip-hop, and jazz to assess frequency response, detail retrieval, and tonal balance
+• Sound quality across genres - frequency response, detail retrieval, tonal balance

-• Build quality and durability - We examine materials, construction methods, cable quality, and long-term reliability based on community feedback and extended use
+• Build quality and durability - materials, construction, cable quality, long-term reliability based on extended use and community reports

-• Comfort for extended wear - We test fit with different ear shapes, assess weight distribution, and evaluate comfort during multi-hour listening sessions
+• Comfort for extended wear - fit with different ear shapes, weight distribution, multi-hour listening sessions

-• Cable quality and detachability - We evaluate cable materials, connector types, tangle resistance, and the benefits of detachable designs for future upgrades
+• Cable quality and detachability - connector type, tangle resistance, upgrade potential

-• Value for money - We compare each model against established benchmarks in the sub-$25 segment and assess whether the price-to-performance ratio justifies the investment
+• Value for money - price-to-performance against the sub-$25 segment

 Quick Comparison Table